Gamification in the workplace and its importance

-Adding some amount of gaming contexts with meaningful rewards to the day to day activities helps to make the tasks look more lucrative.
+Adding some amount of gaming contexts with meaningful rewards to day-to-day activities helps make the tasks look more lucrative.
 This again helps in grabbing the attention of employees and encourages them to give their best.

-Imparting lessons in a gamified way helps employees to learn quick and easy.
-This is useful when it comes to making the new recruits understand their functions in the organisation.
-Also, it makes learning fun and reduces the amount of physical engagement from the employers’ side.
+Imparting lessons in a gamified way helps employees to learn quickly and easily.
+This is useful when it comes to making the recruits understand their functions in the organization.
+Also, it makes learning fun and reduces the amount of physical engagement from the employers' side.

-A large chunk of today’s workforce mostly comprises of millennial workers.
+A large chunk of today's workforce mainly comprises millennial workers.
 And one thing which sets them apart here is they require instant recognition for their work.
-Adopting a gamification platform that allows instant rewards and recognition on completion of tasks helps a lot in increasing the level of engagement and productivity of these employees at work.
+Adopting a gamification platform that allows instant rewards and recognition on the completion of tasks help increase the level of engagement and productivity of these employees at work.

 If you’re wondering how?
 Here’s an example